Posted 5 years ago

 The second model made, according to Mr. C. Berzac, was the Mercury.
 As of yet however I cannot locate any patent information on this model.

-***2) The Mercury Rocket Bank, by Duro (early 1950's) : Designed much like the Buck Rogers/Flash Gordon-type comic book rocketships of the era, these were the next type produced.
+***2) The Mercury Rocket Bank, by Duro (early 1950's) : Designed much like the Buck Rogers/Flash Gordon-type comic book rocket ships of the era, these were the next type produced.
 Resting horizontally on a small pedestal coin trap, this rocket shoots a coin into itself through a slot cleverly designed into the rocket's nose-cone area, with coin access again through a locked hatch on the underside.
 Earlier models employed a simple block as the launch mechanism (as illustrated in the patent diagram,) but this feature was later modified to resemble a small bomb or airplane.
-This model, like the Atomic Bank, primarily came in a silver-grey matte finish, but I have seen a chromed version as well as the extremely rare green model, of which I actually own one specimen.
+This model, like the Atomic Bank, primarily came in a silver-grey matte finish, but they also came in a chromed silver version as well as the extremely rare matte green model.
+I also have a Mercury Rocket Bank which was made in Germany.

 ***3) The Strato Bank, by Duro, also resembles the Buck Rogers/Flash Gordon-type spacecraft.
 Resting horizontally and aimed at the Moon, it uses a similar firing mechanism.
 The patent, by Mr. Carl G. Bergman, was filed June 15, 1953 and approved Jan.
 3 of the next year.
 This model came most commonly in green, with rare appearances in both chromed and matte silver.
-I've seen one in gold chrome, as a commemorative, but haven't seen a matte gold model of either type.
+I've seen one in gold chrome, as a commemorative, and a matte gold model.
 I've also seen a couple painted in the orange and brown scheme of the Sportsman Bank, but they were from foreign banking institutions.
+I have a Belgian specimen modeled after the commemorative, including a plastic ring.

 A Missile Bank which sat in president Kennedy's Oval Office back in the day eventually ended up with his secretary and finally sold just last year at an Heritage auction for just over $1,900.